[GUIDE] Prior art searches and patents: the guide

 • At +18 months , it is the end of the secrecy period.
 The patent application becomes accessible in the patent databases.
 Your competitors become aware of the nature of your invention.
 They then have a period of 3 months to contest your application and prevent you from patenting.
 This is what we call “the third-party observation period”.

-• After 2-5 years , and if all the patentability criteria are met, the patent is issued.
+• After 2-5 years , and if all patentability criteria are met, the patent is granted.
 You then have a 20-year monopoly on the claimed invention – from the filing date – in the country where the application was made.

 Good to know : in France, it has been possible since 2020 to oppose a granted patent with the INPI.
 In the same spirit as for the filing of third-party observations, companies have a period of 9 months, from the grant of the patent, to oppose them .
 If the opposition is well founded, this approach may result in the total or partial revocation of the patent or its maintenance in a modified form.

-To carry out his prior art search, the examiner will first check that the claimed innovation does not already exist in existing patents , or patent applications prior to yours.
-If he finds an innovation similar to yours, already claimed or just mentioned by a third party, a lack of novelty will be noted and your patent application will be rejected.
+To conduct a prior art search, the examiner will first verify that the claimed innovation does not already exist in existing patents or patent applications filed before yours.
+If they find a similar innovation, already claimed or merely mentioned by a third party, a lack of novelty will be established and your patent application will be rejected.

 Filing a patent application requires effort, time and money. your best interest to identify potential pitfalls early on.
 This therefore involves systematically searching for any document which may have already made public the subject of the invention or the process for which you are about to claim authorship.